Buffalo Octoberfest set for Oct. 17

-The 33rd Annual Buffalo Octoberfest is set for 10 a.m. until 4 p.m. on Saturday, Oct.
-17. This festival is held on the historic 5-acre grounds of the Buffalo Shopping Center, which once housed the largest general store on this side of the Mississippi River and the second-largest in the country, according to a news release from event organizer Jessica Coulson.
+The 33rd annual Buffalo Octoberfest is set for 10 a.m. until 4 p.m. on Saturday, Oct.
+17. This festival is held on the historic five-acre grounds of the Buffalo Shopping Center, which once housed the largest general store on this side of the Mississippi River and the second-largest in the country, according to a news release from event organizer Jessica Coulson.
 The location is off W.Va.
-62, next to the old Buffalo High School, 1 mile north of the Toyota Plant in Buffalo.
+62, next to the old Buffalo High School, one mile north of the Toyota Plant in Buffalo.

 The Buffalo Octoberfest is full of free family fun activities for everyone to enjoy.
 This includes music, crafts, homestyle food, apple butter making, free pumpkins for kids and a decorating station, free petting zoo, free pony rides, games for kids and more.
 Kids in costume will also receive a $5 gift certificate.
 Whether you’re a crafter, vendor, parent or child who is looking for fun, the Buffalo Octoberfest promises to deliver, Coulson said.